 ”You went to the disco last night?”

 ”Yeah, it was awesome.
-The music was on point and there were lots of skirts if you know what I mean.”
+The music was on point, and there were many skirts if you know what I mean.”

 ”Word.
 Do you need a spot, man?”

 He got under the bar and unracked it with vengeance.
 Ironically, the weight was so light for his size that it jumped a little.
-Then, he proceeded with his insect style quarter squats.
-The other brah was right behind him, making sure that his buddy does not break in half from the epic 70% BW partial squats.
+Then he proceeded with his insect style quarter squats.
+The other brah was right behind him, making sure that his buddy won’t break in half from the epic 70% BW partial squats.
 The symbiosis between the two brahs was perfection.
-They were operating like a well tuned bio-machine.
-After the set was done Mr. FancyGymClothes sat on the incline bench and said – ”Squats, man.
+They were operating like a well-tuned bio-machine.
+After the set, Mr. FancyGymClothes sat on the incline bench and said – ”Squats, man.
 Heavy squats!
 This is where it’s at!”

-Stories like that often lead me to a classic inquiry – why are people so afraid to lift heavy weights?
+Stories like that often lead me to a classic inquiry – why are people afraid to lift heavy weights?

-The main reason is, of course, that heavy weights come with more pain, especially when you are not used to doing low repetitions.
-Lifting heavy is a synonym for hard while light equals easy mode.
-Since easier things are more popular than hard things, everybody finds an excuse not to lift heavy weights.
+The primary reason would be the physical and mental pain produced by big iron.
+Heavy is a synonym for hard while light equals easy mode.
+As a result, everybody finds an excuse not to lift heavy weights.
 I partially understand that.
 There is no need to kill yourself just to prove a point.
-You can get stronger by lifting lighter barbells and doing more repetitions per set if you follow an effective strength method.
-However, pump training without any kind of progression is way more fashionable in most gyms.
+You can get stronger by lifting lighter barbells and doing more repetitions per set.
+However, pump training without a progression is way too fashionable in most gyms.

-Besides this generic explanation there is another element that is more important.
-It’s the false perception of heavy and difficult.
-Quite often we are convinced that something is harder than it actually is.
-Due to the incredible amount of disinformation and ear pleasing that’s provided by media based organisms, people have become misguided humanoids drowning in a sea of mediocrity and chore created by the elite.
+Besides this generic explanation, there is another one that is more important.
+Many people have a false perception of heavy and difficult.
+We are often convinced that something is harder than it actually is.
+Due to the incredible amount of disinformation and ear pleasing provided by the media, people have become misguided humanoids drowning in a sea of mediocrity and chore created by the elite.

 When you don’t know the reality of things, light weights may seem like a building.

-Maybe you’ve seen one of those famous cocksuckers, also known as actors, deadlift 100 kilograms, and you now think that’s real heavy.
+Maybe you’ve seen one of those famous cocksuckers also known as actors deadlift 2 plates, and you now think that’s really heavy.
 Similar examples create a mental barrier that may or may not be based on real facts.

 Mr. FancyGymClothes was obviously brainwashed to believe that heavy squats make your knees explode.
 That’s why he was sticking to a weight below his actual ability.
-His mind was convinced that bad things happen if there are more iron biscuits on the bar.
+Yet his mind was convinced that he was working hard.

 As you can probably guess, I blame the whole system for the global estrogen overdose.
 Regular people are constantly oppressed and forced to look down.
 You are never allowed to stand up tall.
 If you try, the system will hit you where it hurts the most.
-This is why we have become obedient creatures who use the controlled newspapers, magazines and TV channels to form a false version of reality.
-Independent sources are very rare and completely nonexistent in the mainstream media realm.
+We have become obedient creatures who use the controlled newspapers, magazines and TV channels to form a false version of reality.

-All of this has led to generations of humans who live according to concepts formed by somebody else.
+This mechanism has created many generations of humanoids who live according to concepts formed by somebody else.
 Our definition for crucial things in life has been given to us for the most part.
 Things like beauty, good music, style and even love are defined not by the individual but the system.

-One of the most altered ideas is success.
-In this world success is measured with money.
+One of the most altered ideas is our perception of success.
+In this world, success is measured in money.
 The more money you have, the more successful you are according to modern standards.
-It does not matter that your music is complete garbage as long as it’s selling more copies, right?
+It does not matter that your music is complete garbage as long as it’s selling millions of copies.

-At the end, the concept of heavy goes both ways – some people are convinced that 70 kg squats are heavy, while others have been brainwashed by steroid freaks and believe that 250 kg squats are just around the corner with the right programming and nutritional plan.
-In the first situation we have grown men over 80 kg bodyweight using the cushion pad for 50 kg squats, while at the other extreme there are fatsos jeopardizing their spine health just to satisfy the sick ambitions of a mentally ill fitness guru and his steroid based idea of what strong is.
+The concept of heavy goes both ways.
+Some people are convinced that 70kg/154lbs squats are heavy, while others have been brainwashed by steroid freaks to believe that 250kg/550lbs squats are just around the corner with the right programming and nutritional plans.
+In the first situation, we have grown men using the cushion pad for 40kg/88lbs squats while at the other extreme there are fatsos jeopardizing their spine health just to satisfy the sick ambitions of a mentally ill fitness guru and his steroid based idea of what strong is.
 Both sides describe individuals who have been taken.